horike37/wp-admin-notification/readme.txt

 Stable tag: 1.0

 == Description ==
-This plugin display a notification message on for WordPress User on admin panel.
+This plugin display a notification message for WordPress User on admin panel.
 If you find a bug, Please pull request [github](https://github.com/horike37/wp-admin-notification).

 = Translators =